Reading Branch real ale pubs

 ku.oc.srelluf@nnillub(0118) 969 3901

 This delightful, full of character 16th century pub, is leased to Fuller's by the adjacent church.
 Most of the pub is set as dining tables but The Village Bar is a drinkers area / function room.
-They serve good beer and an excellent range of quality food, from sandwiches to fine dining.
-Food is available from 10am 9.30pm, seven days a week.
+They serve a good ranfge of Fuller's beer and an excellent range of quality food, from sandwiches to fine dining.
+Food is available seven days a week.
 Good base for a Thames side walk.

 - Great House Hotel (Coppa Club)